-Like every aspect of marketing, your Instagram hashtags need a strategy behind them.
+Like every aspect of marketing, Instagram hashtags need strategy and clear thinking.
 Crafting the perfect Instagram captions, taking great photos, and making graphics take time and effort.
-You don’t want it going to waste by tossing a load of hashtags on your content and hoping for the best.
+You don’t want it going to waste by tossing a selection of random popular hashtags on your content and hoping for the best.

 Maximizing Your Reach With Hashtags

 Think of hashtags as you think of searching for something on Google; it’s like using fitness SEO keywords to drive people to your website.
 Audiences can discover content by searching for specific hashtags.
 Instagram will also prompt a ‘related hashtags’ option, enabling people to explore a whole world of relevant content.
 Users can choose to follow hashtags, which means they’ll then see the associated Instagram posts in their feed, without even searching for them.

 Attracting New Members With Hashtags

 According to recent social media statistics, posts with at least one hashtag get more engagement than those with none.
 But a crucial rule of using hashtags on Instagram well is making sure they’re relevant.
 As an example, #love is the most popular Instagram hashtag in the world, but that doesn’t mean you should use it for a post from your studio.
 Sure, it may get a few random likes, but it doesn’t relate to fitness in any way.